2021 East Java earthquake: Blitar

 Among the infrastructures affected were a hospital and the Blitar Regency Government building.
 Both buildings suffered partial collapse of their ceilings.
 The Mardi Waluyo Hospital sustained serious damage when its ceiling suddenly collapsed, littering an unspecified number of patient rooms with ceiling and electrical components.
 A spokesman at the hospital said there were no casualties resulting from the collapsing roof.
 Many residential homes and schools were also damaged by the earthquake, with walls, windows, and roofs falling off.
 Many shops also had items falling off their shelves.
 Two mosques in the Blitar Regency were also affected by the quake.

 According to the Indonesian National Board for Disaster Management (BNPB), ten homes suffered heavy damage while 85 were moderately affected.
 Another 217 houses had light structural damage.
 Nine offices and three village halls were also harmed by the earthquake.

 Malang

 The earthquake disrupted the supply of electricity and operations at a power station, causing blackouts in parts of the Malang Regency.

 At least 525 homes had minimal damage, while an additional 114 had moderate damage.
 The Malang Regency was the most affected area in East Java, with at least 57 homes seriously damaged.
 Fourteen schools, six bridges, eight schools, and 26 buildings of worship were also damaged.

-Other
+Batu

 In Batu City, the earthquake knocked off the head of a seven-meter tall gorilla statue at the Batu Secret Zoo.
 There were no casualties from the collapse.